James0306/satellite-visibility-checker/README.md

 ## Installation of satellite-visibility-checker:

-Note these are example locations - please update with your own preferences.
+Please note that these directory locations have been used as an example - and can be updated to your own preference of location on your device.

 1. **Make new temporary directory for cloning purposes**:
 Enter the following commands within your Command Prompt (cmd).